Students

 Rules regarding the access to the campus & use of campus facilities

-Sacred Heart College campus is a place where students and staff of the college come to work together towards attaining the set objectives of higher education within the framework of the vision, mission and set goals of Sacred Heart college.
-In a nutshell, it is meant to provide an environment that facilitates holistic development, enables the students to play a vital role in the nation building process, disseminates knowledge beyond the academia and helps the members to collectively seek wisdom with a righteous heart.
+Sacred Heart College campus is a place where students and staff of the college come to work together towards attaining the set objectives of higher education within the framework of the vision, mission and set goals of Sacred Heart college.In a nutshell, it is meant to provide an environment that facilitates holistic development, enable students to play a vital role in nation building, disseminate knowledge beyond academia, and help the members to collectively seek wisdom with a righteous heart.

 The final authority regarding granting access to the campus rests with the Principal.
 The college management has the following policy regarding access to the campus and its facilities: For access to the campus, the students and staff are required to have ID card provided by the college authorities.
 As a norm, it should be worn visibly while on the campus.
 Access may be denied if the id card is not produced on demand.
 The students and staff members on the rolls at a given time, have access to the campus from 8.30 am to 4.30 pm.
 The students may access the library facilities from 8 am to 8 pm.
-(The extended time is a privilege offered, and continuation of the extend time will be reviewed every year based on the utility and disciplinary matters involved).
+(The extended time is a privilege offered, and continuation of the extended time will be reviewed every year based on the utility and disciplinary matters involved).
 For the purposes of maintaining physical fitness, the college (lake view) grounds may be used by the students from 6 am to 8.30 am in the morning and from 4 pm to 6.30 pm in the evening without hindering regular practices of college team or others permitted by the college management.

 The students, when permitted, may use the grounds to spend their free time, without losing the decorum of the campus from 12.30 pm till 5 pm.
 Students shall not be found in the lake-view grounds, while their classroom or lab sessions are on.
 Any meeting or celebration on the campus shall be with the permission of the college authorities.
 Unauthorized meetings or unauthorized celebrations of any sort are not permitted in the grounds or anywhere on the campus.
 After the first two hours of forenoon, the students may spend their free hours in the lakeview ground area or the library or the Platinum Piazza without creating disturbance to classes and abiding by the rules and general decorum of the campus.
 On holidays, and after working hours, access to class rooms or the college campus requires permission from college authorities – College office/Bursar/Principal.
 No furniture of the college may be shifted from one place to another without the permission of the college authorities.
 Any stay after the regular access hours should be with due permission from the college authorities, with due recommendation and under supervision of the staff concerned.